General Information About the Code of Conduct

 Authority and Responsibility

-In furtherance of its responsibility to make known the rules and regulations concerning student conduct and ensure basic procedural protections to students charged with violations of the University's policies, the University has adopted a Student Conduct Policy.
-The President of the University has conferred upon the Senior Vice President the responsibility of administering this policy.
+In furtherance of its responsibility to make known the rules and regulations concerning student conduct and ensure basic procedural protections to students charged with violations of the University’s policies, the University has adopted a Student Conduct Policy.
+The President of the University has conferred upon the Vice President, Dean of Student Life the responsibility of administering this policy.
 Any question of interpretation regarding it shall be referred to the Assistant Dean of Student Conduct and Community Standards for final determination.

-Students have the responsibility to be aware of, and abide by, the University's policies, rules, regulations, and standards of conduct.
-This Handbook is available on-line for all students and student organizations (hereafter: students) so they may become knowledgeable concerning the standards of conduct Drexel requires of its students and, more generally, the policies by which all members of the University community must abide.
+Students have the responsibility to be aware of, and abide by, the University’s policies, rules, regulations, and standards of conduct.
+This Handbook is available online for all students and student organizations (hereafter: Students) so they may become knowledgeable concerning the standards of conduct Drexel University requires of its students and, more generally, the policies by which all members of the University community must abide.

 Drexel also expects that every student abide by the laws of the United States and the Commonwealth of Pennsylvania.
 Drexel subscribes to the view that, where practical, it shall deal with matters of student misconduct internally.
 However, where student misconduct implicates federal, state, or local laws, the appropriate law enforcement officials may be contacted.

 Drexel University strives to be a leader in the higher education world, and expects Students’ conduct to reflect the highest standards of global citizenship.
 Therefore, all Students should conduct themselves responsibly and in a manner that reflects favorably upon themselves and the University.
 Formal disciplinary action may result when Students’ behavior is inconsistent with: